Spazi in Frutto

 - View Erica Boita's Biography

 Erica Boito is an artist, facilitator and educator.
-She is teaching and research assistant at the Faculty of Design and Art, Free University of Bozen / Bolzano, Italy.
+She is a teaching and research assistant at the Faculty of Design and Art, Free University of Bozen / Bolzano, Italy.

 Spazi in Frutto: Pre-Text for Action